michalis0/Business-Intelligence-and-Analytics/week1 - Python Notebooks/README.md

 # Colab and Python Notebooks

-- What are Python notebooks
+- What are Python notebooks?
+    - They are a complete narrative of code and comments that can render many HTML components, such as images, hyperlinks, videos, etc. Therefore, the goal of a notebook is to demonstrate some code or explain some idea in the most engaging way possible.
 - What is [Google Colab](https://colab.research.google.com/notebooks/basic_features_overview.ipynb)
     - Difference between Code and Markdown
 - Shortcuts for entering code and markdown mode in Colab.